 In task 5, you’ll see there are form fields for recording employee information.
 In the screenshot below, you’ll see we’ve added some sample data and checked off the task so Zapier can use that data to test the integration is working.

 We use Zapier to connect Process Street with Watershed and over 1,000 tools in Zapier’s list of supported services.
-This integration is already built and tested so just hit “Use this zap” in the embed below:

 Complete the zap, and send a test to Watershed.